-This book series will be a platform for the emerging, interdisciplinary field of Anticipation Studies.
-The series will enable academics and practitioners from a wide range of fields across the humanities and social sciences to engage in lively debates across disciplinary perspectives and so to deepen their understanding of Anticipation as a phenomenon, a way of knowing and a social, anthropological and cultural reality.
+Books in the series draw from fields as diverse as psychology and literature, governance and innovation, education and design.
+The series enables academics and practitioners from a wide range of fields across the arts, humanities and social sciences to engage in lively debates across disciplinary perspectives, and so to deepen their understanding of anticipation as a phenomenon, a way of knowing and a social, anthropological and cultural reality.
 Single and co-authored monographs are welcome, as well as edited volumes and shortform books.

-Uncertainty – how is the problem of ‘not knowing’ the future understood, valued, explored and addressed in different contexts?
+Uncertainty – how is ‘not knowing’ the future understood, valued, explored and addressed in different contexts?

-Cultural Diversity – what are the different cultural and historical traditions of anticipation and how might they complement or challenge each other?
+Difference – what are the different cultural and historical traditions of thinking about time and futures and how might they complement, enrich or trouble each other?

-Equality and Access – what resources are required to support anticipatory practice and how are these patterned socially, culturally, economically?
+Equality and Access – are futures socially and economically distributed?
+What resources are required to support anticipatory practice and how are these patterned socially, culturally, materially?

 Anticipatory Emotion & Affect – what non-cognitive and non-rational elements drive anticipatory practices?
 With what implications?

 The Dangers of Anticipation – when does anticipation become pathological, dangerous or risky to individuals, organisations and societies?